postfinance/vault-kubernetes/README.md

 - SECRET_PREFIX - prefix for synchronized secrets (e.g. for SECRET_PREFIX="v3t_" Vault secret "first" will get secret "v3t_first" in k8s)

+- SYNCHRONIZER_ANNOTATION - annotation used to track managed secrets (default value `vault-secret`).
+Can be very usefull if you need more than one `vault-synchronizer` init container in the same namespace.

 > set ALLOW_FAIL="true" for _vault-kubernetes-authenticator_

 ## Error handling